USMAI-Library-Consortium/sru-queryer/readme.md

 `from sru_queryer import SRUQueryer`

-The SRUQueryer is the most important class of this library, as it handles configuring the utitlity as well as constricting, validating, and sending requests.
+The SRUQueryer is the most important class of this library, as it handles configuring the utility as well as constructing, validating, and sending requests.

 #### INITIALIZATION OPTIONS

 This function configures settings (stored in an SRUConfiguration object) by reading the arguments you provide, pulling values from the SRU server, and reconciling them.
 Many arguments are optional and are used for improved validation of the SRU queries.
 Be aware that any option you specify manually will override the corresponding value returned by the explainResponse, if the explainResponse contains this value.

-If the SRU server returns a different SRU version than you specify, the tool will use that version.
-If you do not provide a version, it will default to version 1.2.
+If the SRU server returns a different SRU version than you the one you specify, the library will use that version.
+If you do not provide a version, it will default to version 1.2 or whatever the server is capable of.

 `server_url`
 | Mandatory | Data Type | Description |